martineho/semester-project-2/README.md

 ## 👩🏻‍💻 Installation and setup

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

-Installation:

-`npm install`

-Run test suite:

-`npm test`

-Start server:

-`npm start`

-The app will usually start on port 3000, to view in browser `localhost:3000`.
+In VS code you will need to install Live Server extension to view it in the browser and Live Sass Compiler (if not you would have to manually compile sass to css).

 ## 📝 Acknowledgments